KQM-git/TCL/equipment/weapons/catalysts.md

 | CRIT DMG% | 14.4% - 66.2% |

 * Stacks refresh on stack gain and act as one.
 * Stacks are gained upon initial input, not on hit.
 * Stacks are dynamic and can't be snapshotted.
 * The Elemental Skill that triggers a stack is also affected by it.
+* Klee can gain 2 stacks by casting 1 E with a double tap and no other actions are performed within ~81 frames afterwards.

 {% endtab %}